Mastering Urban Agriculture:

 Planning, Maintaining, and Teaching from the School Garden

-“Getting Your Green Thumb” is a free, fun, and practical professional development series for primary and secondary educators.
-Now in its fourth year, the series covers garden planning, gardening techniques, and curriculum connections.
+“Mastering Urban Agriculture” is a free, fun, and practical professional development series for primary and secondary educators.
+A thriving program begun in 2011, the series covers garden planning, gardening techniques, and curriculum connections.
+It also addresses larger trends of nutrition and the role of edible landscapes in our communities.
 Lessons draw on the Ranch, the Huntington’s urban agriculture research station.
 Classes include lecture, discussion, hands-on activities, gardening practice and demos on the Ranch, and free materials.

 We welcome beginning gardeners as well as those who are looking to take their next gardening step.
 Participants can choose to take all of the classes or can select the ones that best fit their needs.
 Teams of educators are encouraged to attend together.

-All classes take place at the Huntington on the second Saturday of the month (except May, which is the third Saturday).
+All classes take place at the Huntington once a month on Saturdays from August through May.
 Each class starts 9:00 AM and runs to noon.
 Parking is free.
-The registration deadline is one week before the class date although advance acceptance into the series is preferable.

 Planning for the Gardening Year